-SCHWARTZ (Swartz), Christian Friedrich.
-Sonnenburg/Prussia (now Slońsk in Poland) 22.10.1726 — Tanjore (Tañcāvūr) 13.2.1798.
+SCHWARTZ, Christian Friedrich (Schwarz, in India also called Swartz).
+Sonnenburg, Prussia (now Slońsk in Poland) 22.10.1726 (or 8.10. or 26.10.) — Tanjore (Tañcāvūr) 13.2.1798.
 German Missionary in India.
-Son of Georg S., a baker master.
+Son of Georg S., a baker master, and Margaret Gruner, lost early his mother.
 Educated in Sonnenburg and Küstrin, then studies at Halle University.
-In Halle assisted Schultz in editing the Tamil Bible.
+In Halle assisted Schultz in editing the Tamil Bible, thus learning the language.
 Ordained 1749 in Copenhagen and went as Danish missionary to Cuddalore, in 1750 to Tranquebar.
-Learned Indian languages, worked in Ceylon and Tiruchirapalli (Trichinopoly) and Madurai (in the 1760s), under S.P.C.K.
-In 1768-78 Chaplain to the troops at Tiruchirapalli, then worked in Tanjore.
+Learned Indian languages, worked in Trichinopoly (Tiruchirapalli) and Madurai (in the 1760s), under the Socity for Promoting Christian Knowledge.
+In 1768-78 Chaplain to the troops at Trichinopoly, then worked in Tanjore.
 Carried a secret mission of Madras Government to Hyder Ali in Seringapatam.
 He founded government schools and churches (in Madurai, Tanjore and Tinnevelly).
 Interpreter, then guardian of the young Raja Serfoji in Tanjore.
+Unmarried.

 He is said to have known, beside English, Latin, Greek, Hebrew, Sanskrit, Tamil, Urdu, Persian, Marathi, and Telugu, but he was no scholar.

 Publications: Defence of Missions in India … A letter.
 15 p.
 L. (1796?).